insin/nwb/docs/guides/ReactApps.md

 ![](resources/react-serve-app-render-error.png)

-React Hot Module Reloading is enabled and will attempt to patch changes into your React components while maintaining their current state:
+A React-specific Hot Module Replacement handler is enabled and will attempt to patch changes into your React components while maintaining their current state:

 ![](resources/react-serve-app-hmr-js.gif)